Verizon Is Having a Massive Outage Right Now

 Yesterday’s Wordle answer

-The answer to yesterday’s Wordle was BRASS.
+The answer to yesterday’s Wordle was FAITH.

 A primer on Wordle basics